Learning About Learning: A Path from Spin Glasses to Artificial Intelligence: Hopfield neural network: content-addressable memory

 \subsection{Constructing the energy function}

-The network is said to have $N$ neurons.
-We introduce a variable $x_i=1$ if neuron $i$ is actively firing action potentials, or spikes, so it can be interpreted as an intrinsic firing rate~\cite{GerstnerBook2014}.
-Otherwise, $x_i=0$ and the neuron $i$ is silent.
-Biologically, a ``silent'' neuron can still be firing spikes, but this happens randomly and very sparsely in time.
-We can convert this behavior into our familiar spin framework by making $\sigma_i=2x_i-1$, giving $\sigma_i=1$ for active or $-1$ for inactive.
-The microscopic state $\netstate$ is defined analogously to the Ising magnet, $\netstate = \transpose{\left[\sigma_1\ \cdots\ \sigma_N\right]}$ and is typically represented as a square lattice (Fig.~\ref{fig:retrieval}A).
+We consider a network with $N$ neurons and define $x_i=1$ when neuron $i$ is actively firing action potentials (spikes), corresponding to a nonzero firing rate.~\cite{GerstnerBook2014} Otherwise, $x_i=0$ and the neuron is considered silent.
+Biologically, silent neurons may still fire occasional random spikes.
+This noisy activity is analogous to the effect of temperature in the ferromagnet, and is discussed in Sec.~\ref{sub:biology}.
+To connect with the Ising formalism, we define $\sigma_i=2x_i-1$, so that $\sigma_i=1$ represents an active neuron and $\sigma_i=-1$ an inactive one.
+The microscopic network state is an $N$-dimensional vector $\netstate = \transpose{\left[\sigma_1\ \cdots\ \sigma_N\right]}$, analogous to the Ising model state, and can be plotted as a square lattice -- see Fig.~\ref{fig:retrieval}(a) -- even though the model is not two-dimensional.

-In this scenario, a memory $\memstate[\mu]$ is made of a subset of the $N$ neurons firing together (Fig.~\ref{fig:retrieval}B), while the remaining are silent.
-Also, note that the energy that we are going to derive is not to be interpreted literally, as is the case for the Hamiltonian of magnets.
-It is just a mathematical construct that can be used to understand the collective behavior of neurons.
+A memory $\memstate[\mu]$ consists of a subset of the $N$ neurons firing together, while the remaining neurons remain silent [Fig.~\ref{fig:retrieval}(b)].
+The energy function derived in the following should not be interpreted as a physical energy in the same sense as the Hamiltonian of a magnetic system.
+Instead, it is a mathematical construct used to describe the collective dynamics of the network.
+In the nonlinear dynamics literature, such a function is known as a Lyapunov function.~\cite{hertzRedesNeurais,peretto}

-Many times, it is worth reducing the dimensionality of the system to get some intuition about what is happening.
-In our case, taking inspiration from the study of spin glasses, Eq.~\eqref{eq:spinglassoverlap}, we can reduce the dimensionality of the network microstate $n$ using the overlap with memory $\mu$,